AbayomiOlaoye/elkanis_official_website/README.md

 - Use of React hooks.
 - Swiftly performant and smartly responsive website.

+### Future Updates
+- Make all dates dynamic and current using the date object

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- LIVE DEMO -->